davfive/nvm-session/README.md

 * Git for Windows a.k.a.
 GitBash (https://gitforwindows.org/)

 ## Known Limitations
-* When you enter a GitBash terminal session, the nvm's global node version will be available
+* When you enter a GitBash terminal session, the nvm's global node version will be available.
+No default is set.
-* `nvm-session ls|list` will not correctly show the terminal's active version (prefixex global version with *)
 * cmd.exe windows not supported.
-Could be supported via batch script, I don't need it (yet)
+Could be supported via batch script/powershell, I don't need it (yet).

 ## How It Works
 NVM for Windows magic is that it installs each of the requested node versions into